openhab/openhabian/docs/openhabian.md

 However, that does not make your box a "supported" one as we don't have it available for our further development and testing.
 So there remains a risk that future openHABian releases will fail to work on your SBC because we changed a thing that broke support for your HW - unintentionally, however inevitably.

-For ARM hardware that we don't support, you can try any of the [fake hardware parameters](openhabian.md/#fake-hardware-mode) to 'simulate' RPi hardware and Raspi OS.
+For ARM hardware that we don't support, you can try any of the [fake hardware parameters](openhabian.md/#fake-hardware-mode) to 'simulate' RPi hardware and Raspberry Pi OS.

 ### OS support
 Going beyond what the RPi image provides, as a manually installed set of scripts, we support running openHABian on x86 hardware on generic Debian.